James Green Jr.

 I’d say that this season, Jimmy finds his mojo.
 Last season we saw him trying, in many different ways, to become the man, and I think he finally figures out in a very drastic and terrifying and exhilarating and exciting way how to do that this season.
 It’s been really fun to play that side of Jimmy.

-Brad Koed made his Broadway debut in "Death of a Salesman," starring Philip Seymour Hoffman and Andrew Garfield, directed by Mike Nichols.
-He received a Helen Hayes Award nomination for his work in Aaron Posner’s "Stupid [Expletive] Bird" (Woolly Mammoth, director Howard Shalwitz).
-Other theatre projects include "Romeo and Juliet" (Folger, director Aaron Posner), "Unnatural Acts" (Classic Stage Co., director Tony Speciale) and "Shipwrecked!"
+Brad Koed made his Broadway debut in "Death of a Salesman," starring Philip Seymour Hoffman and directed by Mike Nichols.
+Additional theatre projects include Aaron Posner’s "Stupid [Expletive] Bird" (Helen Hayes Award nomination), "Romeo and Juliet" (Folger, Director Aaron Posner), "Unnatural Acts" (Classic Stage Co., Director Tony Speciale) and "Shipwrecked!"
 (Edinburgh Fringe Fest).
+Other TV/Film: “Powers” (Sony/PlayStation) and indies "Julia" and Kimberly Levin’s "Runoff."
+Brad is a Massachusetts native, Bruins fan, and has a BFA from Syracuse University.